 - agree to sponsor you and each member of the family unit who is also an applicant for the Subclass 491 visa;

-- the eligible relative will need to provide a signed Form 491FS, and appropriate evidence to show that they are an Australian citizen/PR (or eligible NZ citizen), and usually resident in a designated regional area.
+- the eligible relative will need to provide a signed Sponsor Declaration form and appropriate evidence to show that they are 1) an Australian citizen/PR (or eligible NZ citizen) and 2) usually resident in a designated regional area.

 Occupation